rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ><CITE>Newhampshire & Vermont almanac</CITE>
 >(*Source of information reads*: Newhampshire & Vermont ALMANAC)

-<a name="0.4.44.2">0.4.44.2</a> If the variant or archaic spellings occur in the first five words of the [Title proper](/DCRMR/title/Title-proper/) (the first six words if the title begins with an article), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation) for the form of the title with the spacing inserted (see [1.25.3535.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3535.1)).
+<a name="0.4.44.2">0.4.44.2</a>  If the variant or archaic spellings occur in the first five words of the [Title proper](/DCRMR/title/Title-proper/) (or, if the [Title proper](/DCRMR/title/Title-proper/) begins with an article, the first six words), record a [Variant title of manifestation](/DCRMR/title/Variant-title-of-manifestation) for the form of the title with the spacing inserted (see [1.25.3535.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3535.1)).

 ### 0.4.45 Initials, etc.